MARKET SNAPSHOT: Dow Industrials Face Selling Pressure As Apple's Stock Stumbles

 What are other markets doing?

-Oil futures surged on reports of supply disruptions in the Middle East and Europe, while gold settled at its highest level in four weeks as the dollar index was softened around 93.24.
+Oil futures were up on supply disruptions in the Middle East and Europe, while gold was rising as the dollar index was flat around 93.307.
 A weaker dollar tends to be supportive for commodities trading in the currency like gold and oil.

 Bitcoin futures , meanwhile, were trading around $16,000 as the cryptocurrency is also swinging higher Tuesday (http://www.marketwatch.com/story/bitcoin-on-the-rebound-futures-prices-also-above-15000-2017-12-26).